codaamok/codaamok.github.io-hugo/content/post/Azure-Deploying-Hugo-websites-in-Azure-for-pennies-or-free-on-GitHub-pages/index.md

 When it comes to styling, themes are mostly plug and play, too.
 Fancy a new theme?
 No problem.
 [Download one](https://themes.gohugo.io/), drop it in the `/themes` directory amd update `config.toml` a little.

 With static websites, no runtime is needed to run your website.
 Not only does this open up your hosting opportunities, performance is also another great benefit.
 You do not need a hosting package that sit on nginx or Apache, running PHP or whatever.
-For example, you can host on [Azure Blob storage](https://azure.microsoft.com/en-gb/services/storage/Blobs/) or [GitHub pages](https://pages.github.com/).
+For example, you can host on [Azure Blob storage](https://azure.microsoft.com/en-gb/services/storage/Blobs/) or [GitHub Pages](https://pages.github.com/).

-GitHub pages is free.
+GitHub Pages is free.
 It also lets you use your own domain and offers free SSL certificates via LetsEncrypt.
 Azure Blob Storage isn't quite free but it costs pennies.
 It is £0.0144 per GB (in UK South) of storage and the first 5GB of bandwidth from this zone is free.
 You can do this on many more platforms too, such as Amazon S3, Netlify, Heroku, GitLab Pages, Google Cloud Storage and more.

 I am all-for ditching WordPress.
 Over the last few years I have grown more comfortable with Git and working on Azure and GitHub.
 If you relate to that or are enticed by any of the benefits, I highly recommend you at least give it a go!
 I would be more than happy to help, too, just get hold of me.